activeloopai/deeplake/README.md

 ## Acknowledgment
 This technology was inspired by our research work at Princeton University.
 We would like to thank William Silversmith @SeungLab for his awesome [cloud-volume](https://github.com/seung-lab/cloud-volume) tool.

-Hub uses FFmpeg for video processing.
-Many thanks to the [FFmpeg](https://www.ffmpeg.org/) team for developing this amazing solution.